ModUDuke/Causal-Inference-Introduction/chapter1.md

 ## Soggy Cereal 1.c - Getting Familiar with the data.
 Before hiring you to explore which cereal takes longer to get soggy, Puritan Wheat  wants to make sure you know how to look at the variables that it provides in its dataset, `Soggy`.
 Its variables are defined as follows:

--`id` = The ID that Puritan Wheat assigned to each flake in its sample -`cereal` = The cereal brand of the individual flake -`milk` = The amount of milk (in ml) that an individual flake was able to absorb -`time` = The amount of time (in seconds) that the flake weas crispy -`fiber` = The number of mg in fiber for each flake of cereal
+- `id` = The ID that Puritan Wheat assigned to each flake in its sample
+- `cereal` = The cereal brand of the individual flake
+- `milk` = The amount of milk (in ml) that an individual flake was able to absorb
+- `time` = The amount of time (in seconds) that the flake weas crispy
+- `fiber` = The number of mg in fiber for each flake of cereal

 To get familiar with the data, follow the instructions below: